cosmos/cosmos-sdk/docs/spec/auth/05_vesting.md

 with an excess `DV` amount, even after all its coins have vested.
 This is because undelegating free coins are prioritized.

+**Note**: The undelegation (bond refund) amount may exceed the delegated vesting (bond) amount due to the way undelegation truncates the bond refund, which increases the validator's exchange rate (tokens/shares) slightly.

 #### Keepers/Handlers

 ```go